About Me

 Don’t challenge me to a hip hop lyric quoting contest because you *will* lose.

-I came to the United States from Bulgaria when I was 12–32 years ago (yes, I just dated myself).
-Like your typical transplant, I am a girl without a home or, better put, *intensely immigrant*.
-Still on my “geography of self” journey, sans Don Quixotian flights of fancy.
+I came to the United States from Bulgaria when I was 12–30+ years ago.
+Like your typical transplant, I am a girl without a home or, better put, *peak immigrant*.

 I teach Pilates and am a certified Lagree trainer.
 I am also a budding botanist/herbalist and read Tarot.